Eve Torres: Early feuds (2008–2010)

-Divas Champion (2009–2011)
+Divas Champion (2010–2011)

-On October 12, 2009, Eve was traded to the Raw brand.
-On the November 2 episode of Raw, she competed in her first match after being traded: a battle royal which was won by Alicia Fox.
-She then entered into a storyline romance with Chris Masters in December 2009, becoming his valet, after Masters saved Eve from a confrontation with Chavo Guerrero.
-In a Christmas Edition of Raw, Eve kissed Chris Masters under the mistletoe after Masters defeated Carlito in a Single's match.
-Eve and Masters would continue their romantic storyline throughout early 2010 as the couple would share celebratory kisses and hugs after each match victory in the middle of the ring.
 In January 2010, the WWE Divas Championship was vacated and a tournament was set up to determine the new champion.
 Eve made it to the semi-finals, before being defeated by the eventual winner, Maryse.
-At WrestleMania XXVI Eve was on the losing team in a 10-Diva tag team match, but the following night on Raw, she pinned Maryse in a rematch to earn the victory for her team.On the April 5 episode of Raw, Eve won a "Dress to Impress" battle royal to become the number one contender to the WWE Divas Championship, and the following week on Raw, she defeated Maryse to win the championship for the first time.
-She successfully defended the championship against Maryse at the Over the Limit pay-per-view in May.
+At WrestleMania XXVI Eve was on the losing team in a 10-Diva tag team match, but the following night on Raw, she pinned Maryse in a rematch to earn the victory for her team.

+On the April 5 episode of Raw, Eve won a "Dress to Impress" battle royal to become the number one contender to the WWE Divas Championship, and the following week on Raw, she defeated Maryse to win the championship for the first time.
+On the May 3 episode of Raw, Eve was involved in a backstage segment where she was knocked unconscious by Maryse during a photoshoot with her new title.
+Later on that night, after defeating Nikki Bella, Maryse humiliated Eve further by showing photos of herself posing with the unconscious Eve and her Divas Championship belt.
+Eve successfully defended the championship against Maryse at the Over the Limit pay-per-view in May.
 At the Fatal 4-Way pay-per-view in June, Eve lost the championship in a fatal four-way match, when Alicia Fox pinned Maryse to win the championship.
 On the July 5 episode of Raw, Eve invoked her rematch clause against Fox but was unsuccessful after Fox feigned an ankle injury.
 As a result, she received another rematch at the Money in the Bank pay per-view, but lost again to Fox.
 In mid-2010 she began acting as the valet for R-Truth, entering another romantic storyline.
 The pair would enter a storyline feud with Ted DiBiase and Maryse.